The House on the Strand: Plot

+Dick finds himself back in the present after witnessing the murder of Isolde's lover.
+He and his American wife Vita have had some friends to stay overnight, and Dick starts recounting the scene to one of them who believes it has just happened, and urges him to call the police.
+Dick has to make excuses, and it becomes clear that the timelines are becoming confused in his mind.
+His physical symptoms including excessive sweating and bloodshot eyes cause comments.
+Later on he starts to experience problems using his right hand.

-Dick's American wife Vita and his young stepsons join him at Kilmarth and are worried by his bizarre behaviour.
-It is made clear that Dick has no passionate feelings for his wife, does not want the new job in the US she has found for him and has no fatherly affection for her two boys—which makes plausible his increasing desire to escape into the past.
-Magnus intends to join Dick but is killed in what seems like a bizarre accident or suicide—struck by a train whilst straying onto the local railway track.
-Dick knows that Magnus was under the influence of the drug; this makes the inquest difficult.
+Vita and his young stepsons having joined Dick at Kilmarth they become worried by his bizarre behaviour.
+Dick no longer finds his wife attractive, does not want the new job in the US she has found for him, and has no fatherly affection for her two boys—hence his increasing desire to escape into the past.
+Magnus proposes to join Dick, but is killed in what seems like a bizarre accident or suicide—struck by a train whilst straying onto a local railway track.
+Dick knows that Magnus was under the influence of the drug.
+He has to give evidence at the inquest and astonishes everyone by speaking of it having been snowing on the day of Magnus's death, which had in fact occurred in July.

-Dick's penultimate trip ends with him attempting to defend Isolda from Sir Henry's vindictive widow Joanna in the 14th century, but in reality attacking Vita.
-She and her children hide from him and he contacts a doctor who helps to wean him from his addiction to the drug.
-Dick explains the power of the drug, and is informed by the doctor that analysis has revealed its extremely dangerous nature.
-However, Dick's addiction is such that he takes the last remaining dose soon after.
+Dick's penultimate trip ends when he attempts to defend Isolda from Sir Henry's vindictive widow Joanna, resulting him in the present unwittingly attacking Vita.
+Dick learns from a doctor of the drug's extremely dangerous nature.
+However, his addiction causes him to take the final remaining dose soon after.

 Dick's last visit occurs during the Black Death in 1349.
-A dying Roger confesses his love for Isolda and the fact that she died peacefully 13 years earlier when he administered a lethal drug to her rather than allowing her to suffer and die from the same long lingering illness as did Roger's mother.
-After the death of his doppelgänger Roger and the Isolda they both loved, Dick has little incentive to return to the other world, but in any case there is no drug left to allow his passage there.
-As the book closes, Dick attempts to pick up the phone but suddenly finds he is unable to grip it.
-Speaking of the novel's unresolved ending, Daphne du Maurier said in an interview: "What about the hero of The House on the Strand?
+Isolda is dead, and a dying Roger confesses that he had administered a lethal drug to her 13 years earlier to save her from humiliation and ill treatment at the hands of her husband and sister in law.
+In the absence of both Roger and Isolda, Dick has little incentive to return to the 14th century, but in any case there is no drug left to allow his passage there.
+The book closes with Dick suddenly finding that he is unable to grip a telephone.

+Ending

+Speaking of the novel's unresolved ending, the author said in an interview: "What about the hero of The House on the Strand?
 What did it mean when he dropped the telephone at the end of the book?
 I don’t really know, but I rather think he was going to be paralysed for life.
 Don’t you?"